MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DlpComplianceRule.md

 ```

 ### -RemoveRMSTemplate
-The RemoveRMSTemplate parameter specifies an action for the DLP rule that removes Office 365 Message Encryption from messages and their attachments.
+The RemoveRMSTemplate parameter specifies an action for the DLP rule that removes Microsoft Purview Message Encryption from messages and their attachments.
 Valid values are:

 - $true: The message and attachments are decrypted.
 - $False: The messages and attachments are not decrypted.